gosub-io/poc-multi-process/README.md

 ## Shortcuts taken (what a real implementation needs instead)

-- **Rendezvous**: children inherit one end of a `socketpair(2)` — unforgeable, nothing on disk, no token on argv.
-(Earlier revisions used a socket path + argv token; that leaked the token through `/proc/<pid>/cmdline` and is gone.)
+The security *mechanisms* are real (see the isolation section); what's simplified is the surrounding browser.
+What each entry below still needs:

-- **Sandboxing**: seccomp-BPF with a fail-closed default-deny allowlist (`src/sandbox.rs`) — `KillProcess` on violation, `PROT_EXEC` argument-filtered out of `mmap`/`mprotect` (W^X), and abort-if-uninstallable startup.
-Production would go further still — a per-arch baseline tested across libc/kernel versions, filesystem restriction (Landlock), and namespaces/`pivot_root` for defense in depth.
+- **Sandboxing**: the seccomp filter is production-shaped (fail-closed allowlist, `KillProcess`, W^X via `PROT_EXEC` argument-filtering).
+Still missing for a real deployment: a per-arch baseline tested across libc/kernel versions, filesystem restriction (Landlock), and namespaces/`pivot_root` for defense in depth.
 A real JS JIT needs executable memory, so it would carve out a dedicated JIT exception rather than deny `PROT_EXEC` outright. macOS/Windows need their own mechanisms (Seatbelt, AppContainer).
 - **Fetching**: synthesized responses instead of real HTTP; the net component handles one request at a time (the engine doesn't block on it, but a real daemon would fetch concurrently).
-The SSRF filter classifies IP literals but can't resolve hostnames offline — production resolves DNS, re-checks the result, and pins the IP against rebinding (see the isolation section).
+The SSRF filter classifies IP literals but can't resolve hostnames offline — production resolves DNS, re-checks the result, and pins the IP against rebinding.
-- **Event loop**: std threads + mpsc instead of tokio; the real engine's worker loops are `select!`-based async tasks.
+- **Event loop & writes**: std threads + mpsc instead of tokio; the real engine's worker loops are `select!`-based async tasks.
+The loop's replies to components are *blocking* socket writes, so a renderer that floods requests **and** refuses to read its replies can stall the loop (memory stays bounded — the per-source gates handle that — but responsiveness doesn't).
+Non-blocking per-channel writes on an async loop fix both.
 - **Tile transport**: tiles are copied through the socket.
-At real frame rates you'd use shared memory (`memfd` + fd-passing over the socket) and only send the handle.
+At real frame rates you'd use shared memory (`memfd` + fd-passing) and send only the handle — the `SCM_RIGHTS` fd-passing primitive this needs already exists (`fork_server::send_fd`).
-- **Origins**: `scheme://host` string prefix, not a real URL parser/origin tuple; cross-origin navigation is refused instead of swapping renderers.
+- **Origins**: the engine's `origin_of` is a `scheme://host` string prefix, not a real URL parser/origin tuple, and cross-origin navigation is refused instead of swapping renderers.
+(Note the inconsistency: the SSRF filter's `host_of` *is* a careful parser — a real engine would share one origin implementation.)
-- Phase 3 (GPU process) is not modeled — structurally it's the same pattern as the net component.
 - **Fork server**: it is `exec`'d fresh (one exec) rather than forked from the engine early to inherit the *engine's* warm libraries; the modeled behavior is renderers fork-without-exec from a warm process.
 It is unsandboxed